Hasteola suaveolens (L.) Pojark.

 References and Additional Information

-Sharp, P. P. 2000.
-Conservation and Research Plan, Hasteola suaveolens (L.) Pojark., Sweet Indian Plantain.
+Sharp, P. C. 2000.
+New England Plant Conservation Program Conservation and Research Plan, Hasteola suaveolens (L.) Pojark., sweet Indian plantain.
 New England Wildflower Society, Framingham, Massachusetts.